Fun without drugs?

 - Or going up to the top of the Empire State Building (natural highs, anyone?)

 Peruse the Time Out New York website and read Free fun in New York City for cheap and free offerings.
 Last, but not least, keep your eyes open for flyers and posters on bulletin boards for similar samplings.

 If you are at a school or university, contact student activities for information about student organizations you can use as resources.
-At Columbia, the Student Development and Activities office lists all of the student organizations on campus.
-If none of this works, you may have a different problem from the one you have described.
-At Columbia, Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) can help you out with counseling and support group needs.
-At other campuses, contact health services for similar resources.
+If none of this works, it's possible that you are dealing with a different issue from the one you have described.
+If so, you might consider contacting your campus's counseling services to speak with a mental health professional about it.

 Thanks for your question... and your perspective.